 Student Learning Outcomes

-After completing the general education requirements at Limestone College, a student will be able to:
+After completing the general education requirements, a student will be able to:

 - Demonstrate critical thinking through analyzing, evaluating, and synthesizing diverse perspectives.